Logging Your Volunteer Hours

 Nominations for Distinguished Service

 Each year as part of spring Ho’opuka (graduation), the East-West Center Education Program recognizes individuals nominated by their fellow students who go above and beyond in service to the EWC community.
 To nominate a deserving participant for the Distinguished Service Award, please fill out this Distinguished Service Award Nomination Form.

 Opportunities for Volunteering at EWC

 Looking for Volunteer opportunities?
 There are several major events that happen throughout the year here at EWC.
-Contact your East West Center Participants Association board or your program coordinator for more information on any of the following events (Click to expand):
+Contact your East West Center Participants Association board or your program coordinator for more information on any of the following EWC events or approved partnership agencies (Click to expand):

 EWCPA Election (Mid-September)